 Cotai is across the bay from the old city, built on reclaimed land between the islands of Coloane and Taipa (thus the name, Co + Tai).
 Cotai has fashioned itself on Las Vegas, and there is an area known as The Cotai Strip.

 The Cotai Strip is mostly luxury casino developments and is best if you’re on a gambling trip, or if your favourite casino is here.
 When you are on the Cotai Strip you will see they are not joking when they say that Macau is the Vegas of the East.
 The Cotai Strip is starting to resemble The Strip in Las Vegas.
 The Parisian Macao even has a half-scale model of the Eiffel Tower, as does the Paris Las Vegas.

 The flagship casino of the Cotai Strip is The Venetian Macao, which is the largest casino in the world.
 This luxury hotel and casino resort is owned by Las Vegas Sands company and is modelled on the Venetian Las Vegas.

-Book hotels on The Cotai Strip.
+Search and compare deals for hotels on The Cotai Strip.

 Coloane was the island in the south of Macau that is now joined with the island of Taipa.
 Coloane Village is the main point of interest here, with the Chapel of St. Francis Xavier being the landmark.
 There aren’t many accommodation options so it is better for a day trip.

 Considering that Macau has a decent collection of heritage buildings, there is a surprising lack of boutique hotels in any of the old colonial properties.
 One such place is the Pousada de Coloane Boutique Hotel, which is set in the old Fortaleza da Barra fortress.